ArturGoldman/NV/README.md

 All commands are written as if they are executed in Google Colab

-To set up environment run
+To set up environment fisrt run
 ```
 !git clone https://github.com/ArturGoldman/NV
 !chmod u+x ./NV/prep.sh
 !./NV/prep.sh
 ```

-To start testing run
+After this run
 ```
 !chmod u+x ./NV/test.sh
 ! ./NV/test.sh
 ```
+to start testing.

 By default testing audios are specified in `hw_nv/audio_to_test`.
 If you want to pass you own audios, place it in the same directory and provide path to it in `config_test.json` under 'file_dir' field.
 Then, execute commands above.